What to Do When the Nesting Instinct Takes Over Your Life

 - I also use the Deep Cleaning Printable from Cornerstone Confessions to go a little more in depth.
 You should check that out. 🙂

-Freezer Meal List (Get the Grocery Lists and Recipes here)
+Freezer Meal List (Get the FREE Grocery Lists and Recipes here)

-- I can almost guarantee that you won’t feel like cooking meals for the first few weeks after bringing baby home.
+- If I were a betting mama, I would wager that you aren’t going to feel like cooking meals for the first few weeks after bringing baby home.
 Get some freezer meals ready now and have extra time to love on that baby when he or she gets here!